pag-ibs/pag-ibs.github.io/content/news/2024-08-27-pag-interns/index.md

 ---
-title: Seminar at PAG - Presentation of PAG's Internship Dtudents
+title: Seminar at PAG - Presentation of PAG's Internship Students
 date: 2024-08-27
 ---